An isovariant Blakers--Massey theorem: The Blakers--Massey theorem

 Analogous to the ordinary Blakers--Massey theorem, the isovariant version does not give the best estimate of the connectivity of the cartesian gap map in all cases, but does give the optimal connectivity in at least one case.

 \begin{ex} For a finite dimensional real representation $V$, let $S(V)$ and $D(V)$ represent the unit sphere and unit disk, respectively.
 The one point compactification of $V$, denoted $S^V$, is also given by the equivariant quotient $S(V)_+ \to D(V)_+ \to S^V$.
-Isovariantly, $S^V$ is given by the pushout of two copies of $S(V) \to D(V)$. \begin{itemize} \item Let $\sigma$ represent the sign representation of $C_2$.
+Isovariantly, the notion of a quotient does not make sense; any pushout involving the formal terminal object results in the formal terminal object.
+Thus we think of $S^V$ as given by the pushout (both equivariantly and isovariantly) of two copies of $S(V) \to D(V)$. \begin{itemize} \item Let $\sigma$ represent the sign representation of $C_2$.
 One can check that the isovariant pullback of